Axitec Solar panels: expert review

 Well, if you want an affordable solar panel that offers mid-range performance and a respectable warranty - and like the idea of a German-designed product - then yes, Axitec is worth considering.

 But if you’re after a safer choice, stick to large, reliable Tier 1 brands like Jinko Solar, Trina Solar, and the like.
-Alternatively, if it’s high-performance panels you want, and you’re willing to pay extra for them, then look into offerings by LG Solar or REC Group.
+Alternatively, if it’s high-performance panels you want, and you’re willing to pay extra for them, then look into offerings by Panasonic or REC Group.

 Whichever solar panel you choose, in most parts of the U.S. homeowners will see an excellent return on their solar investment.
 To see how the math for going solar stacks up for you, enter your address into our solar calculator below.